Hurricane Nate (2011)

 Hurricane Nate was a hurricane that caused minor damage in southeastern Mexico in mid-September 2011.
 The fourteenth named storm and fourth hurricane of the 2011 Atlantic hurricane season, Nate originated from a frontal trough in the Bay of Campeche on September 7.
-Within a weak steering environment, the storm meandered southwestward while gradually ggt a gt hej off gta and gta but gta on gta of gta strength.
+Within a weak steering environment, the storm meandered southwestward while gradually gaining strength.
 Though classified as a tropical storm operationally, data during a post-season review indicated that Nate briefly attained Category 1 hurricane status on the Saffir–Simpson hurricane wind scale on September 8.
 As a result of its slow motion, the storm caused significant upwelling, leading to a marked decrease in convection, and weakening accordingly.
 On September 11, Nate moved ashore Mexico as a tropical storm, producing several inches of rainfall and damaging several hundred structures.
 Ten oil rig workers went missing; seven were rescued, but one died of an unknown cause, and three other bodies were later recovered.
 In Veracruz, a boy was killed after being struck by lightning.